OpenMetroMaps/OpenMetroMaps/spec-map-format.md

 </stations>
 ```

-Within the `lines` node, a list of `line` nodes declares the lines
+Within the `lines` element, a list of `line` elements declares the lines
 available on the map.
 A line has a `name`, a `color` and can be `circular`.
-Each `line` node contains a number of `stop` references to stations that
+Each `line` element contains a number of `stop` references to stations that
 define the schematic trajectory of the line:

 ```xml